Grasple is unique in providing support for Linear Algebra.

 Advanced checks (basis, solution to a system of equations and vector direction)

-- provide a basis
+- provide a basis, an orthogonal basis or orthonormal basis

 - provide a solution to an indeterminate system of equations